hermanwongkm/AlgoPratice/readme.md

 *Open-Closed Principle*

 If I have to open the JS file your module and make a modification in order to extend it, you’ve failed the open closed principle.

+*DRY - Don't Repeat Yourself*

+ If a piece of logic is repeated at least once, it is generally a good idea to place that code inside a function for reuse.
+E.g. Validation.
+Keeping duplications to a minimum allows us to better manage complexity.

+*Setting immediately on the first idea*

+One of the tendencies of beginning developers is to be ecstatic when they come up with a solution.
+That is not a bad thing.
+In programming, there are more than one ways to solve the problem.
+If you have a shallow understanding of the problem domain, it is only natural for you to be able to come up with shallow solutions.
+That is okay.
+What is not okay, however, is to settle for that shallow solution.

+*TODO is bad*

+I believe every developer is/has been guilty of leaving a comment that involves doing something LATER at one point in their career.
+Including myself.
+When you write comments like this, how many times has this TODO sat in the code base for more than a month, unattended?

+*Code Smells*

+Static analyzer or linter can help to prevent this.

+Code smells are not bugs or errors.
+Instead, these are absolute violations of the fundamentals of developing software that decrease the quality of code.
+Smelly code contributes to poor code quality and hence increasing the technical debt.

+Some examples of code smells:
+1. Duplicate Code	- Similar code in more than one location
+2. Shotgun Surgery -	One change requires altering many different classes.
+For example, you need to create a new user rule such as ‘Supper-Admin’ then you found yourself must edit some methods in Profile, Products and Employees classes.
+In that case, consider grouping these methods in one single class so this new class will have a single reason to change.
+3. Contrived Complexity -	Using complex design patterns where a simpler uncomplicated design could be used.
+4. Large Class/Long Methods -	Class trying to do too much and has too many instance variables.
+5. Feature Envy Code Smell - Sometimes you found a method in your class that extensively makes use of another class.
+6. Comments Code Smell -Remove unnecessary comments.
+If the code is obvious, don’t write a comment.
+Don’t leave commented old code.

 *React/Redux*